Skip to main content

 • Pets: If you have pets, a filter with a MERV rating of 8-13 will help capture pet hair and dander, keeping your air cleaner.

-Filters with a higher MERV rating capture more particles, which means they often get clogged faster and need to be replaced more frequently.
-Regularly checking and changing your filter ensures your system runs efficiently and maintains clean indoor air.
+Filters with a higher MERV rating capture more particles, which means they naturally get clogged faster and require more frequent replacements.
+Regularly checking and changing your filter ensures your system runs efficiently, operates quietly, and maintains pristine indoor air.

 “No matter what filter you buy, make sure you’re checking and changing it regularly,” Houchin said.
 “A dirty filter restricts airflow and lets particles recirculate into your home’s air.
 Replacing it when it starts to get dirty helps your system run efficiently and keeps your indoor air cleaner.”